-Vacation is a time where you can take advantage of getting out into the sun.
-Even if you aren’t spending your time laying on a beach, it’s likely that you will still be spending a lot more time outdoors than usual.
+Vacation is a time when you can take advantage of getting out into the sun.
+Even if you aren’t spending your time lying on a beach, it’s likely that you will still be spending a lot more time outdoors than usual.

-For this reason, you should always carry and use a sunscreen when you are travelling.
+For this reason, you should always carry and use sunscreen when you are travelling.

 In warmer climates you will be dealing with hotter and more powerful rays than you are used to, so sunscreen can act as your first line of protection.